livio-24/Crime-event-localization-and-deduplication/README.md

 <img src="https://github.com/federicarollo/Crime-event-localization-and-deduplication/blob/master/Crime%20Visualization%20App/screen.png" width="100%" height="100%" />

-The file "crimedb.sql" contains the structure of the PostgreSQL database in which the data of the news articles are stored (the database has to be created before running the Crime Ingestion App).
+The <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/blob/master/crimedb.sql">crimedb.sql</a> file contains the structure of the PostgreSQL database in which the data of the news articles are stored (the database has to be created before running the Crime Ingestion App).

 ## Requirements